drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_drash_approved_services/cors.md

 ## Configuration Options

-You can use `CorsService` without passing in any configs.
-If you do not pass in any configs, then `Cors` will use its default configs.
+You can use `CORSService` without passing in any configs.
+If you do not pass in any configs, then `CORSService` will use its default configs.
 Also, you should note that not passing in any configs will enable CORS for all requests from any origin.

 ### `allowedHeaders`